EricCrosson/invisibleman/README.md

 incoming call, answers it, (perhaps delaying a small amount for audio cut-through and RTP establishment,) and returns.

 When the above snippet completes, the two phones will be engaged in a call.

 ## I Remember Something About Conciseness

 This syntax is rather bulky, and it's nice to save keystrokes and time.
-Instead of utilizing `C-x r t` cleverly, one can write a block of code as a subroutine.
+Instead of utilizing rectangular inserts cleverly, one can write a block of code as a subroutine.
 In a separate file, write a block of code you would like to direct to a host.
 Let's call this file `dial555.auto`, and make it behave identically to the above script:

 ```lisp
 push 35 ; number 5